yndxwll/git_temp/README.md

 #### git_temp
-- for temporary store some temp code
+- for temporary store some temp coding work